 The sacred city of Kathmandu is an ancient trade hub and a cultural cauldron sitting in the shadow of the snow-capped Himalaya.
 From the gilded Taleju Temple and the House of the Living Goddess, you can plunge into the medieval Old City's labyrinthine back streets.
 In the hills, Swayambhunath is a 2,500-year-old ‘Monkey Temple’, that’s decoratively draped in prayer flags.
 Over at Patan, a once-independent kingdom is now an arts and crafts epicentre.

+On arrival visit Devi’s Falls and cruise on Phewa Lake.
 Tucked in the foothills of magnificent Mount Macchapuchre (known as Fish Tail), Pokhara is just a 30-minute flight from Kathmandu, but feels a world away.
 Enchanting, tranquil and picturesque, lakeside Pokhara is the perfect place to embark on treks or rafting expeditions, or simply drink spicy chiya tea by the water's edge, gazing up at the high Himalaya.

 It's a scenic drive through unspoiled valleys to reach the sleepy hilltop village of Bandipur.
 A hub for Newari craftsmen since the 19th-century, amble amid the old bazaar and handsome traditional architecture to soak in its relaxed atmosphere.
 Bandipur is often described as a natural lookout, and it affords some of the finest views of the gargantuan Annapurnas.

 Revel in Bandipur's magical old-world ambience, and head out to nearby Sidhha Cave.
 Discovered in 1987, it's thought to be the largest cave on the South Asian subcontinent.